 Since 2016, the Chapman Learning Commons has hosted Profs in Commons, embedding professors’ office hours in the Learning Lounge on level 3 of the Irving K. Barber Learning Centre.
 Regardless of the classes they are teaching, our Profs-in-Commons welcome students from any discipline to stop by!

-For questions about the Profs in Commons program, please contact Lisa Popplewell (Learning Commons Coordinator).
+For questions about the Profs in Commons program, please contact Daniel Murphy (Learning Commons Program Assistant).

 Office Hours